h3llix/rusticos/README.md

 ## Contributing

-If you'd like to contribute to this project, refer to the [contributing documentation](./CONTRIBUTING.md).
+If you'd like to contribute to this project, refer to the [contributing documentation](./CONTRIBUTING.md

-## Contact

-If you have a query regarding the product or just want to say hello then feel free to visit [chat.sdslabs.co](http://chat.sdslabs.co/) or drop a mail at [contact@sdslabs.co.in](mailto:contact@sdslabs.co.in)

-Created with :heart: by [SDSLabs](https://github.com/sdslabs)